trentlarson/endorser-mobile/README.md

 Manually

 - Without an Endorser.ch server

   - Create IDs, export, and import.
   - Create contacts.

 - With an Endorser.ch server

+  - Start with no app installed.
+Change PeriodicWorkRequest time increment in MainApplication.java to 1 MINUTES (then back to DAYS when finished testing).

   - On a public test server
     - Run in Test Mode (under Settings & Advanced Mode) and click the button to choose the test server.
   - On your machine
     - Run endorser-ch test/test.sh, then copy the endorser-ch-test-local.sqlite3 to endorser-ch-dev.sqlite3, then run the server.

   - Create an identifier & add name.

+  - Close app & see notification of new claims after 15 minutes.
+(On android, that's the minimum time to start a background task.)

   - As a second user, import via the mnemonic, eg. #3 from endorser-ch test/util.js

   - Submit a claim.
 Run search for this individual's claims, and then for all claims.